 God will write the last chapter of your life, and He will write it a success story.
 There will be the false accusers accusing you of all the failures in your life.
 And then, the Lord of Lords will say, “Well done, thou good and faithful servant.
 Welcome, enter the joy of your Lord.”
 Praise God that failure can succeed!
 Amen!

 Blessings to you, our dear friends!

 We are happy to present the video, audio and paper materials that have been prepared by New Life for Churches.
-You have the privilege upon completion of your practical assignment to use this lecture with others.
+You have the privilege